Claualvarez/ECCB2020/Searching.md

 1. Go to [PDBe](https://www.ebi.ac.uk/pdbe/) and type "hemerythrin" in the search bar. \
    This will display results for "hemerythrin" in three categories:
    - Molecule name
+     This filter will allow you to retrieve all molecules annotated as "hemerytrin".
+     Two notes of caution, though.
+Not all homologues have the same molecular name and not al molecules with the same name are homologues.
    - Sequence family
    - Structure domain

-   Not all homologues have the same molecular name and not al molecules with the same name are homologues.

 ![](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/Hemerythrin_seq_fam_searchPDBe.png)